 In a demonstration of the fact that the family behind Paris-based design house, Hermès, are tightening the reigns, Axel Dumas, a sixth generation member of the Hermès family, officially stepped in as CEO last month, succeeding Patrick Thomas, the first and only outsider to ever run the company.
 According to a recent piece by the Wall Street Journal, “Mr. Dumas and his cousins have stepped into the breach in response to LVMH Moët Hennessy Louis Vuitton building up a 23% stake.
 The family pooled 50% of the company’s capital in a trust to keep it out of the hands of the luxury juggernaut.
 But LVMH hasn’t signaled any intention of backing down.”
 And Hermès certainly is not pleased.

 You may recall that in July 2012, the house filed a criminal complaint against LVMH in a Paris court, accusing the luxury conglomerate of insider trading, collusion and manipulating stock prices; to this, LVMH filed a complaint against Hermès for “blackmail, slander and unfair competition.”
-Add to the mix an AMF Sanctions investigation (which resulted in LVMH being slapped with a $10.4 million fine), and yet another increase in LVMH’s stake in Hermès, and you have an idea of the state of the relationship between the luxury rivals.
+Add to the mix an investigation by the French financial services watchdog Autorité des marches financiers’s Sanctions Committee, which resulted in LVMH being slapped with a $10.4 million fine, and yet another increase in LVMH’s stake in Hermès, and you have an idea of the state of the relationship between the luxury rivals.

 WSJ: Was LVMH’s entry into your capital due to the family being complacent?